heyoka/faxe-docs/docs/nodes/flow/group_union.md

 If this node is used without a `group_by` node, it will have no effect at all on the data-flow.

-> Note: The behaviour of using more than 1 `group_union` node is not defined.
+> Note: The behaviour of using more than 1 `group_union` node within a flow is not defined.

 See [group_by](group_by.md)